Charles P. Graham

-Charles P. Graham, born in Utica, New York on June 6, 1839, was the twenty ninth Adjutant General of the State of Connecticut.
+Charles P. Graham (June 6, 1839 – November 1, 1904) was born in Utica, New York, and was the twenty ninth Adjutant General of the State of Connecticut.
 Graham was one of the original dental commissioners of the state being first appointed in 1893.
 In 1896 he served as president of the State Dental Society.
 Graham was a prominent member of the Universalist Church.
 He practiced dentistry for 36 years.